What are the pain and symptoms associated with the tibialis posterior muscle?

 Eurosocks Patented Recovery Graduated Compression Sock The graduated compression socks have become go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
 The socks wickable fabric keeps skin dry and DryStat technology inhibit the growth of odor-causing microbes.
 The over the calf style works very well for tibialis posterior muscle recovery as the sock will cover the entire muscle.
 If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.

 Self Treatment for Tibialis Posterior and Achilles Tendon Pain

-Do you know that a knots in the tibialis posterior muscle can cause pain that mimics Achilles tendinitis or injury?
+Do you know that small “knots” and other dysfunction in the tibialis posterior muscle can cause pain that mimics Achilles tendinitis or injury?